Corporate Governance

 Name Independent officer Reason for appointment Activity status

-Yuki Iriyama Mr. Yuki Iriyama was appointed as an independent Audit & Supervisory Board member to contribute from his extensive experience as a managing director and corporate manager at a major steel manufacturer and his advanced legal expertise as a lawyer specializing in corporate law to ensure appropriate audits and provide applicable advice to the Group.
+Yuki Iriyama Mr. Yuki Iriyama was appointed as an independent Audit & Supervisory Board member to contribute from his extensive experience as a managing director and corporate manager at a major steel manufacturer and from his advanced legal expertise as a lawyer specializing in corporate law to ensure appropriate audits and provide applicable advice to the Group.

 Mr. Iriyama was appointed as an independent officer after being deemed to have no conflict of interest with the Company’s ordinary shareholders.